david-vanderhaar/openweatherapi-app/README.txt

+ARCHIVED (to keep a log of my development journey)

 This is a simple weather app that takes in a zip code, interacts with the openWeather API, and spits out a few data points.
 Thanks for stopping by!